Baldwin–Felts Detective Agency: National prominence

 The agency rose to national prominence with the pursuit and capture of the fugitive Floyd Allen and members of his family who were involved in a courtroom shootout in Carroll County, Hillsville, Virginia.
-Five people died and seven were wounded, including Commonwealth Attorney William Foster, Sheriff Lewis F. Webb, and Judge Thornton Lemmon Massie.
+Five people died and seven were wounded, including Commonwealth's Attorney William Foster, Sheriff Lewis F. Webb, and Judge Thornton Lemmon Massie.
 The event was reported nationally from March 13 to April 15, 1912.

 At the time, Virginia law required the local sheriff to head the criminal investigation and pursue those suspected of committing the killings.
 No provision for succession after his death had been provided for in the law, and his deputies lost all their legal powers until the next election.
 Recognizing the need for immediate action, assistant clerk S. Floyd Landreth sent a telegram to Democratic Governor William Hodges Mann which read:

 Send troops to the County of Carroll at once.
 Mob violence, the court.
 Commonwealth's Attorney, Sheriff, some jurors and others shot on the conviction of Floyd Allen for a felony.
 Sheriff and Commonwealth's Attorney dead, court serious.
 Look after this now.

 Governor Mann phoned the Baldwin–Felts Detective Agency in Roanoke and asked them to hunt down the Allens who were still at large.
 The detectives cut a wide swathe through Carroll County in their quest.
 The wounded Allen was arrested at his hotel by Felts personally.
 Most of the Allens and their relations were arrested by a posse of Baldwin–Felts detectives, who chased down the fugitives in a relentless search that was carried out regardless of weather conditions.
 Nevertheless, two of the men (Sidna Allen and Wesley Edwards) escaped to Des Moines, Iowa.
 An informant (Maude Iroller) tipped the agency as to the men's whereabouts, and the fugitives were arrested and brought back to Carroll County before the end of the year.